-Using an Enhancing Language Chart can help the authortake stock of a word inventory, a dthroughout the book.
+Using an Enhancing Language Chart can help the author and reviewer take stock of a word inventory, a lens on the depth of language used throughout the book.
 Including the identification of grammatical words or word combination, as well the inclusion of specific literary devices can also add much to the polishing process.

 By viewing the writing through a distinct word and word usage lens can help the writer make revisions, especially if the language choice seems void of detail or flat in its use.